The oxygen-gut dysbiosis connection

 - Fasting/caloric restriction: One study found that intestinal PPAR-gamma was required for sympathetic nervous system activation during caloric restriction.27 However, the degree to which fasting or caloric restriction induces this pathway in the gut is still unclear.

-- Exercise: one research group found that the protective effects of voluntary exercise on the gut in both a colitis model and a diet-induced obesity model were mediated by the ability of exercise to increase endogenous glucocorticoids in the gut and upregulate PPAR-gamma!28,29 Future studies in our lab will be studying the potential implications of exercise on this pathway.
+- Exercise: one research group found that the protective effects of voluntary exercise on the gut in both a colitis model and a diet-induced obesity model were mediated by the ability of exercise to increase endogenous glucocorticoids in the gut and upregulate PPAR-gamma!28,29

 - Stress management: stress reduces PPAR-gamma expression in the gut.20